Every request to the BudgetPixel API must include an API key as a bearer token:

 - Revoking a key takes effect immediately.

-- The developer API is available on the Ultra plan.
-A request from a key whose
+- The developer API is available on the Premium, Pro, and Ultra plans.
+A

-account isn’t on an API-enabled plan returns
+request from a key whose account isn’t on an API-enabled plan returns

 403 api_access_not_enabled.